smatechnologies/opconapi-ease-powershell/README.md

 SMA Technologies assumes no liability for damage caused by the usage of any of the files offered here via this Github repository.

 # Prerequisites
+Please work with the EASE team for the OpCon API URL and user credentials.

 # Instructions
+The OpCon EASE Connector.pdf contains full documentation for each script.

 # License
 Copyright 2019 SMA Technologies